-Possible vectors for introduction of non-indigenous species
+Possible vectors for the introduction of non-indigenous species

-The non-indigenous species found in the Port of Lyttelton baseline surveys are thought to have arrived in New Zealand via international shipping.
-They may have reached the Port of Lyttelton directly from overseas or through domestic spread (natural and/or anthropogenic) from other New Zealand ports.
+The non-indigenous species located in Opua Marina are thought to have arrived in New Zealand via international movement of recreational vessels.
+They may have reached Opua Marina directly from overseas or through domestic spread (natural and/or anthropogenic) from other New Zealand ports.
 Likely vectors of introduction are largely derived from Cranfield et al. (1998) and expert opinion.
-They suggest that only one of the 27 NIS (4%) probably arrived via ballast water, 21 species (78%) were most likely to be associated with hull fouling, and five species (18%) could have arrived via either of these mechanisms.
+They suggest that only one of the 19 NIS (5%) probably arrived via ballast water, 13 species (68%) were most likely to be associated with hull fouling, and five species (26%) could have arrived via either of these mechanisms.

-Assessment of the risk of new introductions to the port
+Assessment of the risk of new introductions to the marina

-Many non-indigenous species introduced to New Zealand ports by shipping do not survive to establish self-sustaining local populations.
+Many non-indigenous species introduced to New Zealand ports by movement of recreational and commercial vessels do not survive to establish self-sustaining local populations.
 Those that do, often come from coastlines that have similar marine environments to New Zealand.
-For example, approximately 80% of the marine NIS known to be present within New Zealand are native to temperate coastlines of Europe, the northwest Pacific, and southern Australia (Cranfield et al. 1998).
+For example, approximately 80% of the marine NIS known to be present within New Zealand are native to temperate coastlines of Europe, the northwest Pacific, and southern Australia (Cranfield 1998).